suncoast-devs/handbook/lessons/full-stack-build-an-app/12-add-support-for-reviews.md

 ({restaurant.reviews.length})
 ```

-Updating the JSX for showing the list of reviews we use `map` to loop over the
+Updating the JSX for showing the list of reviews, we use `map` to loop over the
 `restaurant.reviews` (again, why that default state of `reviews: []` is so
 important).
 We also only generate this part of the JSX if there are more than
 zero reviews.